ethanol20924/COSC3500ParticleSim/README.md

+# Particle Collision Simulation

+It sucks lmao.
+Runs on the Getafix cluster from UQ.

 Each folder contains it's own implementation.
 To build, go into the implementation folder and run ./build.sh.
 Type y/n depending on whether you want to clean or not.

 To run, use the ./run.sh script.